 Net cash used in operating activities for the year ended December 31, 2020 was \$19.1 million, an increase of \$4.9 million from \$14.2 million for the year ended December 31, 2019.
-The increase was primarily due to an increase of \$6.2 million net loss for the twelve months ended December 31, 2020 compared to the twelve months ended December 31, 2019, excluding the impact of depreciation and stock-based compensation and other non-cash items.
+The increase was primarily due to an increase of \$6.2 million net loss for the twelve months ended December 31, 2019, excluding the impact of depreciation and stock-based compensation and other non-cash items.
 This was partially offset by \$0.7 million of non-cash adjustments to net include including depreciation and amortization as well as stock-based compensation, and \$0.6 million net cash provided by changes in Embark's operating assets and liabilities, which was primarily attributable to prepaid expenses, other assets, and accrued expenses and other current liabilities.